IRS Forms

 • Phase‑out ranges: MFJ $394,600 to $494,600, others $197,300 to $247,300

 Quick rule of thumb If you are in an SSTB and your taxable income lands inside the phase‑out band, complete Schedule A for that trade or business.
-If you are below the threshold, file Form 8995 instead.
+If you are below the threshold and not a patron of an agricultural or horticultural cooperative, file Form 8995 instead.
 If you are above the top, the SSTB QBI is fully disallowed.

 SSTB, In Plain English